fixthestatusquo/proca/docs/config.md

 - `primaryColor: #rgb`.
 It will set the color for the buttons, progress bar and wherever material-ui is using the primary color ;)
 - `secondaryColor`.
 Not sure how it works/where it is used, never changed the default
 - `theme: "standard", "filled", "outlined"`.
 Check the material-ui doc for examples
-- `HtmlTemplate: "eci.html"`.
+- `template: "eci.html"`.
 It's for the "demo" page, it takes as a template the file public/{HtmlTemplate}.html

 # component